 Wait!
 Don’t start yet!
 Put some –appropriate- music on first!

-The first (and longest) stop of our Island Hopping holiday on the Greek islands this summer, that painted our summer dreams with brilliant blue, was Folegandros.
+The first (and longest) stop of our Island Hopping holiday on the Greek islands this summer, which painted our summer dreams with brilliant blue, was Folegandros.
 An island, personified by Greek Goddess Artemis.
 Its wild beauty swept us in from the very first moment we stepped foot on Karavostassis, its main harbor.
 However, we hadn’t seen anything yet.
 Climbing the road to Chora is when Folegandros began to reveal its unbeatable charm.

 An island, that is said to be the next Santorini, still keeps its beaches pure, and has a charismatic medieval feel from the time of the pirates, with its’ bohemian squares in the picturesque Chora; it really is pure magic.